-In her last project, Connecting Brain Tumour Narratives, a 10 month residency at Portsmouth Brain Tumour Research Centre (PBTRC) she explores ‘the human narratives of brain tumor research’ through conversations with brain tumour patients, friends, family members and scientists.
+In her last project, Connecting Brain Tumour Narratives, a 10-month residency at Portsmouth Brain Tumour Research Centre (PBTRC) she explores ‘the human narratives of brain tumour research’ through conversations with brain tumour patients, friends, family members and scientists.

 You are an artist working in the intersection of art and science, when and how did the fascination with biological systems come about?

 When?
 I always had this biological fascination – because I was allowed to!
 When I was young I wasn’t told to keep out of the woods, and I wasn’t kept away from puddles, beetles and fungi.
 I was allowed to be dorky and have mud in my hair.
 I was encouraged to poke about under dead wood for frogs and worms if I wanted to.